bigtreetech/docs/docs/Panda Touch.md

 > Note:
 > Only displays print tasks initiated from Bambu Studio with .3mf files of size <=20MB.
 The X1 series printers do not support this feature.
-> Thumbnail Mismatch: A mismatch occurs only if the timestamp of an image in the 'image' folder matches the timestamp of another print file.
+> Thumbnail Mismatch: A mismatch will only occur if the timestamp of an image in the 'image' folder matches the timestamp of another print file.
 > Enhanced loading thumbnails: There is a option for loading thumbnails in setting page, if you turn on this then it will bring a long delay for start printing from u-disk and do something from the sd-card panel.

 ### Filament Control